3 common causes that are often overlooked

 Choke and martingale collars are the worst, but regular collars and unforgiving nylon leashes can also be the cause.
 Retractable leashes are also problematic because they are spring loaded and a dog needs to apply force to extend them.
 The brake system of the leash is even worse because it creates a severe and traumatic jolt every time the brake button is pressed.

 What is the solution?

-Any dog, but especially a dog affected by reverse sneezing, should have a leash attached to a harness with a clip at the front of the chest and below the neck (not on the back) to reduce pressure on the jugular vein.
+Any dog, but especially a dog affected by reverse sneezing should have a well fitting harness that avoids any pressure on the jugular vein.